 Seeing Chicago from the air is a real treat for family members of any age.
 Go up, up, and away for an unforgettable 15-minute tour of the city with the Chicago Helicopter Experience.
 Soaring across the skyline, get up close and personal with the city’s historic skyscrapers like the Willis Tower, Hancock Tower, Navy Pier, Lincoln Park and Wrigley Field.

-6. Hamilton: The Exhibition
+6. The Field Museum

 The Field Museum is also located at the museum campus near the Shedd Aquarium.
 The newest and largest resident at the Field is Maximo, a gigantic titanosaur.
 This is one of the largest dinosaur fossils ever found, and I’ve yet to meet anyone who isn’t awed by seeing dinosaurs.
 The Field also has exhibits focused on wild animals in North America, as well as ancient cultures, geography, and evolution.